 Classic rice will work well with chicken kabobs regardless of the type of rice.

-It makes no difference how you cook it – it is hearty and fulfilling.
+It makes no difference how you cook it - it is filling and fulfilling.

 Now, the lemon rice stands out because its tangy flavor works well with the heavy Hawaiian chicken kabobs.

-The lemon aroma brings in a fresh taste that no other side dish can match.
+The lemon aroma brings in a fresh taste that no other side dish can match; see lemon curd side pairings for bright flavors for more lemon-forward ideas.

 As for preparing this side dish, it should not take more than half an hour.